• Latest

 pip install pysondb

-We now can open up an editor and create a file called deepgram-vonage-call.py
+We now can open up an editor and create a file called deepgram-vonage-call.py.

 The Code

-and add the following code to make sure the Flask application runs without errors:
+Now to the fun part!
+Open the script called deepgram-vonage-call.py and add the following code to make sure the Flask application runs without errors:

 from flask import Flask